WebGL 02: "Movement and Color"

 .slice(0, MAX_SHAPE_COUNT);

-And that's it for the update section!
-On to the render section...
+And that's it for update!
+On to // Render

 // Render